 - CDP Issue Insight: People with Disabilities

-- CDP Issue Insight: Climate Change
+- CDP Issue Insight: Climate Change and Extreme Weather Patterns

 We welcome republication of our content.
 Please credit the Center for Disaster Philanthropy.